The Lost Temple of Atlantis dazzles through the grandeur of its architecture and the majesty of its guardians’ Japanese snow monkey: (Macaca fuscata).

 Habitat: diverse temperate evergreen and deciduous forest, subtropical forests, and subarctic forests

-Do you love our Japanese Snow Monkeys and would like to send them a gift?
+Do you love our Japanese Snow Monkey and would like to send him a gift?
 Check out their Amazon Wish List

 Japanese macaques are extremely intelligent.
 In the wild, they have been observed cleaning off fruits and vegetables and even going so far as to “season” sweet potatoes by dipping them in sea water.